Cherreads

 Chapter 67 - Chapter 65: Christmas Approaching

-"Ron."
-He sighed quietly in his heart.
+"Ron," he sighed quietly in his heart.

 Although based on subjective feelings, this matter seemed to be settled.
 After all, Hermione and Ron both saw Snape staring at him and chanting spells.

 Harry didn't see it with his own eyes either; he was flying in the air.
-But with the current two-against-two situation, he actually leaned more towards Ron and Hermione, after all, Ron was closer to him.
+But given the current two-against-two situation, he actually leaned more towards Ron and Hermione, after all, Ron was closer to him.

-Of course, he was now trying hard to find evidence to prove that Snape not only wanted to kill him but also wanted to steal the Philosopher's Stone, thereby proving Ethan Jones wrong.
+Of course, he was now trying hard to find evidence to prove that Snape not only wanted to kill him but also wanted to steal the Philosopher's Stone, thereby proving Ethan wrong.

 Time flowed quickly in this slightly awkward atmosphere.